-I'm an Associate Professor at Macalester College in St. Paul and a Research Fellow at Target Corporation.
+I'm a Professor at Macalester College in St. Paul and a Principal Scientist at Microsoft.
 As a teacher, I strive to convey the joys of computer science to undergraduates and prepare them for their lives after graduation.
 As a researcher, I build systems that empower people to be better contributors to online communities.

 My research draws on techniques from data-mining, interface design, and social science to encourage members to contribute better content to their communities, and enable communities to identify high-quality contributions from members.
-I also currently serve as a research fellow for Target Corporation, helping them develop and scale algorithms and systems for personalization.
+I also currently serve as a Principal Scientist for Microsoft Corporation, helping them develop AI systems that advance products such as Microsoft Outlook.

 I received my Ph.D. under John Riedl at the University of Minnesota with GroupLens Research.
 Before that, I worked at Sourcelight Technologies, a startup that built movie recommenders for companies like Blockbuster Video and Comcast.
-I have also worked for Google, IBM Research, and Thomson Reuters R & D.
+I have also worked for Google, IBM Research, Thomson Reuters R & D, and Target Corporation.